Life As a Conveyor Operator or Tender

-Conveyor Operator or Tender Example Control or tend conveyors or conveyor systems that move materials or products to and from stockpiles, processing stations, departments, or vehicles.
+Conveyor Operator or Tender Job Description Control or tend conveyors or conveyor systems that move materials or products to and from stockpiles, processing stations, departments, or vehicles.
 May control speed and routing of materials or products.

 - Record production data such as weights, types, quantities, and storage locations of materials, as well as equipment performance problems and downtime.